Xou da Xuxa (album): Commercial performance

 The album sold about 100,000 copies in the first week, thus being certified as a gold record.
 It sold 250 thousand copies in the second week and thus the number of copies was increasing every week.
 When reaching the mark 2.5 million copies sold, João Araújo, president of Som Livre, had to stop making records saying "Or we make a record to sell or a [premium] record."
 Producer Guto replied: "Invent a diamond disk, make a platinum-like album, slip a little diamond and give it to your artist."
 The bandage was a record for the time, overcoming the bandages of the "phenomenon" RPM and King Roberto Carlos.
 The album accumulated the mark of 2,689,000 copies sold.
 The song "Doce Mel (Bom Estar com Você)" was positioned as the 4th most played song in Brazilian radio in the year 1986.

 Even after three decades of its release, the songs on the album are pretty much performed in the 2010s.
 Congrats to Xuxa is one of the most played songs at parties, according to Ecad's survey (Central Office of Collection and Distribution). which controls the collection and distribution of copyright.

 Promotion

 As the songs served as the theme of Xuxa's Xouga program, basically the entire album was performed and performed in the attraction.
 Outside of the morning, two tracks of the album won music videos in the Fantástico (Fantastic): "Doce Mel" and "Turma da Xuxa".
 There are rumors that Xuxa would have participated in the program Cassino do Chacrinha (Chacrinha's Casino) singing one of the songs on the album, but to this day, no record has yet come to prove it.

 On August 9, 1986, the same week of the album's release, Xuxa held a show at Playcenter São Paulo to promote the album.
 From this presentation, there were other invitations to concerts, thus forming the Xou da Xuxa tour.
-The only show that has video records so far, is the Santa Clause Arrival in Maracanã, Rio de Janeiro, held on November 29, 1986.
+The only show that has video records so far, is the Santa Claus Arrival in Maracanã, Rio de Janeiro, held on November 29, 1986.